 - That’s what He’ll do at the resurrection when the dead (including Abraham, Isaac, and Jacob) shall be raised incorruptible, and we shall put on our spirit bodies.
 That is the ultimate born again.

-Neshama chayim, what Yahveh breathed in Genesis 2.7, the many lives, prefigures the entire plan of God for all humans.
+Neshama chayim, what Yahveh breathed in Genesis 2:7, the many lives, prefigures the entire plan of God for all humans.
 The Biblical Hebrew expresses the very plan of God.
-It reveals God’s relationship to humans.
-It unlocks comprehension of the tremendous goal and future God has in mind for His creation, humankind.
+It reveals God’s relationship with humans.
+It unlocks comprehension of the great goal, and future God has in mind for His creation, humankind.

 Above I wrote check out second death and quickening spirit.
 I suggest you check out more than that.
-If you want an overview of neshama chayim then (re)read chapter 9 of Inventory of the Universe, Brain and Mind.
-Also chapter 9 of Audit of the Universe, Brain and Proper Mind.
+If you want an overview of neshama chayim, then (re)read chapter 9 of Inventory of the Universe, Brain, and Mind, as well as chapter 9 of Audit of the Universe, Brain, and Proper Mind.
 Both these chapters either hint at or explicitly indicate there’s a non-material aspect to humans that is associated with but not part of the brain.

 - Was given by God to humans

 - Animals do not possess it

 - Is the basis of the relationship between God and each human